 8. Invigorated Employee Engagement

-Your motivation to make a difference in society motivates your employees to engage more in their work.
+No one wants disengaged employees, and your motivation to make a difference in society motivates your employees to engage more in their work.
 In a whitepaper published by America’s Charities, CSR practices are directly linked to improved job performance and productivity among employees.
-Due to this increase in employee retention rates and engagement, companies also stand to benefit from reduced costs.
+Due to this increase in employee engagement and retention rates, companies also stand to benefit from reduced costs.

 9. Revitalized Relationship Building

-Stuart Goldstein described this on the same Team Building Saves the World podcast when he pointed out that “it’s actually something that consumers are looking for.”
+Stuart described this when he pointed out that “it’s actually something that consumers are looking for.”

 “More than 50% of consumers are willing to pay more for a product or service if the business prioritizes sustainability.
 These are all things that companies need to think about if they want to be successful in the future.”